Kumaresh0402/ComputationalThermalEngineering/DAY13 - Flow over a sphere/README.md

 1) How to create a sphere

-** Use any modelling software
+* Use any modelling software
-** here are the dimensions: radius = 0.1mm, location of the sphere (0.5mm, 0.5mm, 0.5mm)
+* Here are the dimensions: radius = 0.1mm, location of the sphere (0.5mm, 0.5mm, 0.5mm)

 2) Commands to be executed